choppen5/client-acd/README.md

 - Twilio Client - delivery to calls in the broswer
 - Realtime notifications of calls in queue, ready agents
 - Outbound calls, click2call from Salesforce
+- Hold
+- Mute

 ##Todo - future features:
+- Transfer
 - Allow agent to choose to accept calls on a external number (mobile or desk), not just in-browser
-- Transfer
-- Hold
-- Voicemail
 - Queue timeout to voicemail - give callers an option to leave a voicemail after X time
 - Reporting